Welcome to another installment of natural hair tips! Today we’ll cover a topic that every person with hair on their heads has faced: split ends.

 Environment.
 Wind, cold, heat, sun, dry climates, humid climates… it seems like no matter what the weather, it takes a toll on your hair.
 And if you frequently style your hair in wash 'n gos, afros, puffs, or styles that expose your ends to the environment, this accelerates the damage.

 Internal factors.
 Your diet, the water your drink, and the overall health of your body impact the strength of your hair.
 If your body is dehydrated, malnourished, or protein-deficient, your hair will be too, and thus more susceptible to split ends.
+(Learn about foods to eat for healthy hair.)

 If split ends are so normal, why are they bad?